theadg/admin-dashboard/README.md

 ### Continued development

 I have yet to learn more about using Semantic HTML tags for better accessibility.
+Additionally, I will adjust the color of my elements to have better contrast.
 Also, I will have to improve my workflow to be more efficient with my time.